datacosmos-br/dc-api-x/.github/SECURITY_ADVISORIES/TEMPLATE.md

 ---
 name: Security Vulnerability Report
-about: Report a security vulnerability in DC-API-X
+about: Report a security vulnerability in DCApiX
 title: "[SECURITY] "
 assignees: ''
 ---